TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/mutual-tls/client-mtls.md

 Client certificates, In Tyk OAS API Definition, are managed using the `TykOasApiDefinition` CRD.
 You can reference Kubernetes secrets that store client certificates in your API definitions.

-Example of Referencing Client Certificates in Tyk OAS
+**Example of Referencing Client Certificates in Tyk OAS**

+In this example, the `clientCertificate` section allows you to enable client certificate management and specify a list of Kubernetes secrets (`tls-cert`) that store allowed client certificates.

 ```yaml {hl_lines=["48-50"],linenos=false}
 # Secret is not created in this manifest.